 Financial health

-A proven approach with the garment industry and financial sector to improve financial inclusion and resilience for workers, especially women.
+A proven collaboration with the garment industry and financial sector to improve financial inclusion and resilience for workers, especially women, and deliver shared economic value.

-A proven approach with the garment industry and financial sector to improve financial inclusion and resilience for workers, especially women.
+A proven collaboration with the garment industry and financial sector to improve financial inclusion and resilience for workers, especially women, and deliver shared economic value.

-84 percent reduction in admin costs dedicated to preparing and disbursing payroll.
+Improved efficiency and transparency in the Garment Sector 50% reduction in admin costs dedicated to preparing and disbursing payroll

 Linh works in Quality Assurance in South Vietnam, and was a peer educator for the RISE Financial Health program.
 Linh, 31, has worked at the factory for eight years and lives with her parents, brother, and sister.